-‘The Nanny’ Star Fran Drescher Reveals Horrific Details Of Sexual Assault
+‘The Nanny’ Star Fran Drescher Reveals Horrific Details of Sexual Assault

 "The whole rape experience was so surreal," he said.
 "Because people who talk about having guns in the house, it would not have helped.
 It could have been used against us."

-Peter sought therapy and physiological help to deal with the trauma.
+Jacobson sought therapy and physiological help to deal with the trauma.
 In doing so, he made a realization that he was gay, according to Daily Mail.
-He and Fran divorced in 1999.
+He and Drescher divorced in 1999.

-More: Watch: Keith Urban Reveals the Craziest Thing a Fan Has Ever Done at a Show

-Even though they separated ways, Peter and Fran are still close friends.
-They went on to star in a TV program titled Happily Divorced which focused on their breakup.
+Even though they parted ways, Jacobson and Drescher are still close friends.
+Drescher went on to star in a TV program that Jacobson produced, titled Happily Divorced, which focused on their real-life breakup.

 The former couple also famously co-created the CBS sitcom The Nanny.
 The series ran for six seasons during the years 1993 to 1999.